The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Campbell's Soup II, Cheddar Cheese (F. & S. II.63) (signed) is estimated to be worth between £30,000 to £45,000.
-This screenprint, created in 1969, has shown consistent value growth, with an average annual growth rate of 16%.
-Over the past 12 months, the average selling price was £29,688, across 3 total sales.
-In the last five years, the hammer price has ranged from £17,778 in December 2020 to £36,476 in February 2023.
-This work has an auction history of 17 total sales since its entry to the market in April 1998.
+The value of Andy Warhol's Campbell's Soup II, Cheddar Cheese (F. & S. II.63) is estimated to be worth between £30,000 to £45,000.
+This signed screenprint, created in 1969, has shown consistent value growth, with an average annual growth rate of 15%.
+Over the past 12 months, the artwork has sold 3 times, with an average selling price of £29,688.
+In the last five years, the hammer price has varied from £17,778 in December 2020 to £36,476 in February 2023.
+This work has a strong auction history, having been sold 17 times at auction since its initial sale in April 1998.
 The edition size of this artwork is limited to 250.

 Unlock up-to-the-minute market data on Andy Warhol's Campbell's Soup II, Cheddar Cheese (F. & S. II.63), login or create a free account today